Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link creates a symolic link to /bin/ls 14-copy_html copies html files from working directory to parent directory 100-lets_move moves all files beginning with a capital letter
+13-symbolic_link creates a symolic link to /bin/ls 14-copy_html copies html files from working directory to parent directory 100-lets_move moves all files beginning with a capital letter 101-clean_emacs removes all files in the working directory beginning with the character ~